 Just as we have spent years wrongly demonizing fat while we loaded up with sugar, salt has also long been a scapegoat.
 Meanwhile, salt is a very important electrolyte that helps with nerve conduction and maintaining balance in fluids surrounding your cells.
-On a keto diet it’s especially important because the keto diet is naturally diuretic and thus, salt is easily depleted, along with hydration. (“Keto flu” symptoms are often a result of salt/hydration depletion.)

-Why does keto cause water and sodium loss?
+Why does keto cause water and sodium loss or electrolyte imbalance?
 When you are on a ketogenic diet, the body uses body fat and fat from your diet rather than blood glucose (blood sugar) as your primary energy source.
 With less carbohydrate intake and less sugar to process as a fuel source, the kidneys naturally produce less insulin.
 Insulin is needed for processing carbohydrates.
 However, very low carb equals less insulin production, and less insulin means the kidneys release more water, thus causing more trips to the restroom and the flushing out of electrolytes.
 With lower insulin, we run the risk of lower sodium (salt), and the undesirable, subsequent effects, including headaches, drowsiness, low energy levels, irritability, muscle cramps, and even nausea and constipation.

 Magnesium: Because Everyone Needs More

 Another mineral that most people can benefit from is magnesium.
-Magnesium is known as the “calming mineral”, and it’s responsible for over 300 enzymatic functions within the body, including the beating of our heart and flexing of our muscles!
+Magnesium is known as the “calming mineral,” and it’s responsible for over 300 enzymatic functions within the body, including the beating of our heart and flexing of our muscles!
 Ideally magnesium should be consumed from foods.
 Oysters, mussels, pumpkin seeds, and avocados are great, keto-friendly sources of magnesium, as are leafy green vegetables, all of which are allowed on a keto diet.

 Trace Minerals: Cover All Grounds

 We’ve already talked about how embarking on a keto journey can throw electrolytes out of balance, especially early on in your keto transition.
 But there’s more to know here.
 It’s called trace minerals.
 Ideally these various minerals should come from your food first and foremost.
-But to be sure, it doesn’t hurt to take a trace mineral supplement, which typically contains a blend of over 72 trace minerals, including sodium, potassium, copper, iron, zinc, magnesium.
+But to be sure, it doesn’t hurt to take a trace mineral supplement, which typically contains a blend of over 72 trace minerals, including sodium, potassium, calcium, copper, iron, zinc, magnesium.
 Trace mineral drops trace mineral drops can be added to water to help boost our mineral consumption while keeping the body properly hydrated.
 Minerals can also be obtained in a pill form.
 Trace minerals can be especially helpful for ketogenic athletes who quickly burn through minerals due to high-volume activity.